Organic vs. Natural Mattress: What’s the Difference?

 Are natural or organic mattresses hypoallergenic?

-That depends on what sensitivities you have and what your mattress is made of.
+That depends on what sensitivities you have and what your desired hypoallergenic mattress is made of.
 There are some memory foams made with plant oils rather than petroleum products.
 These foams are natural and hypoallergenic.
 However, they also contain synthetic components.
 So they cannot be classified as organic.

 By far the most common natural/organic mattress material is latex.
 Natural latex is a hypoallergenic option for people who don’t have a latex allergy.
 The material resists mold and mildew buildup.
 It can also fight other common allergens like dust, dust mites, and pollen.